These are Japanese, PE, Health and the Arts.

 Students in this Choir learn music for the Adelaide Primary Schools Festival of Music.
 A selection of students are chosen each year to represent the school and perform at the Festival Theatre.
 This is a wonderful event and opportunity for students to perform with others in a professional setting, and a rewarding experience that will stay with them for life.

-Students in Years 5,6 and 7 have the opportunity to study an instrument in brass, woodwind, percussion or electric bass.
+Students in Years 5,6 and 7 have the opportunity to study an instrument in brass or woodwind.
 These instruments are taught on a weekly basis during class time.
-Lessons are provided by an instrumental music teacher from the DECD instrumental music service.
+Lessons are provided by an instrumental music teacher from the DfE Instrumental Music Service.
 Instruments are organised and hired by the student’s family.